-Physical Science Standards Key concepts include but are not limited to: 1.P2U1.1 Investigate Plan and carry out investigations demonstrating the effect of placing objects made with different materials in the path of a beam of light and predict how objects with similar properties will affect the beam of light.
-Concepts taught in K.P2U2.1 and light waves, prisms, mirrors, reflection, opaque, translucent, transparent, lenses, visible light color spectrum 1.P2U2.2 Use models to provide evidence that vibrating matter creates sound and sound can make matter vibrate.
-Concepts taught in K.P2U2.1 and sound waves, pitch, intensity, may also include discussions surrounding vocalization and hearing in humans and other animals 1.P3U1.3 Investigate Plan and carry out investigations which demonstrate how equal forces can balance objects and how unequal forces can push, pull, or twist objects, making them change their speed, direction, or shape.
-Refer to standard 1.P4U3.4 Design and evaluate ways-solutions to increase or reduce heat from friction between two objects.
+Physical Science Standards Key concepts include but are not limited to: 1.P2U1.1 Plan and carry out investigations demonstrating the effect of placing objects made with different materials in the path of a beam of light and predict how objects with similar properties will affect the beam of light.
+1.P2U2.2 Use models to provide evidence that vibrating matter creates sound and sound can make matter vibrate.
+Concepts taught in K.P2U2.1 and sound waves, pitch, intensity, may also include discussions surrounding vocalization and hearing in humans and other animals 1.P3U1.3 Plan and carry out investigations which demonstrate how equal forces can balance objects and how that unequal forces can push, pull, or twist objects, making them change their speed, direction, or shape.
+Refer to standard 1.P4U3.4 Design and evaluate solutions to increase or reduce heat from friction between two objects.
 The evaluation of student-designed simple machines and evaluation of existing simple machines (tools, lubricants, rollers, friction)